Jacalz/rymdport/README.md

 ## Building

-Systems that have a recent [Go](https://golang.org) compiler and the [required prequsites for Fyne](https://fyne.io/develop/) should be able to just build the project using `go build` in the project root:
+Systems with the compile-time requirements satisfied can build the project using `go build` in the project root:
 ```bash
 go build
 ```